VasanthVanan/computer-networking-top-down-approach-notes/Chapter 1: Computer Networks and the Internet.md

 - **Drawbacks of Layering**: Some argue against layering due to potential duplication of functionality and information dependencies between layers.
 - **Protocol Stack**: The protocols of different layers collectively form the protocol stack.
 The Internet protocol stack consists of five layers: physical, link, network, transport, and application layers.
 - **Encapsulation**: Data is encapsulated as it moves down the protocol stack.
 Each layer adds its header information to the data received from the layer above, creating a packet with header fields and a payload field.

+## 1.12 Networks Under Attack

+- **Malware Consequences:** Malware can have severe consequences, including file deletion, data theft (e.g., passwords and personal information), and turning compromised hosts into part of botnets used for malicious purposes.
+- **Self-Replicating Malware:** Many malware types are self-replicating, meaning they can infect one host and then spread to other hosts over the Internet, leading to exponential growth in infections.
+- **Types of DoS Attacks:** DoS attacks can be categorized into three types: `vulnerability attacks`, `bandwidth flooding`, and `connection flooding`.
+These attacks disrupt services or crash hosts.
+- **Distributed DoS (DDoS) Attacks**: In a DDoS attack, attackers control multiple sources to launch attacks, making them harder to detect and defend against.
+- **Cryptography Defense**: Cryptography is one of the defenses against packet sniffing.
+It can help secure communication channels and protect against eavesdropping.
+- **IP Spoofing**: Attackers can forge source addresses on packets, allowing them to masquerade as someone else.
+This is known as IP spoofing and presents a security challenge.
+- **End-Point Authentication**: To address IP spoofing and ensure message authenticity, end-point authentication mechanisms are needed.
+These mechanisms verify the source of messages.